 May I introduce.
 Statify - WordPress -Analytics without tracking cookie

-It was all too much clutter for me and I didn't want to greet visitors to my website with a big banner saying "Hi I use Google Analytics to find out what you're up to on my website.
-Please agree once, thank you!"
-Anyway, I almost always just looked at Google Analytics for the statistics on the most visited sites .
+It was all too much clutter for me, and I didn't want to greet visitors to my website with a big banner saying "Hi I use Google Analytics to find out what you're up to on my website.
+Please agree once, thank you!".
+Anyway, with Google Analytics, I almost always just looked at the statistics for the most visited pages.
 I also know that most users visit my website with a smartphone.

 After a bit of research, I then found Plugin , which is a simple and elegant solution and provides exactly what I needed to put an end to the jungle of obscurities: Statify.
 Statify is a WordPress -Plugin of the so-called plugin collective - a group of volunteers who maintain and develop several Plugins, which were originally developed by Sergej Müller.